-It’s officially the first day of winter and we have made a realisation.
+It’s getting cold and we have made a realisation.
 Winter weddings are way more romantic than their warmer counterparts.
 Hear us out.

 It’s the season of faux fur, blankets, fire pits, marshmallows, long sleeves, bridal boots, dark flowers, moody candlelit venues, mulled wine and crisp nights.
 There’s something unexpected about winter weddings – as though for some reason, we expect them all to happen in spring and summer.
 And because there’s not as many of them, everyone seems to go wild and seriously kick up their heels.

 Anyway, words won’t do this topic justice.
-We thought we’d share a collection of winter wedspiration to show you what we’re talking about, starting with the atmospheric smoke bomb above, captured by Ben Adams.
+We thought we’d share a collection of winter wedspiration to show you what we’re talking about, starting with this rugged up couple, captured by Lauren Campbell.

 We love an indoor ceremony as much as an outdoor.
 This glamour is pretty much the perfect combo of pretty and industrial.
-Via Pinterest.
+Captured by Brown Paper Parcel.

 Even sparklers look better in winter (maybe).
-Captured by Stories by Ash.
+Captured by Josh Jay.

 Snuggling in blankets is always nice, but snuggling in blankets with friends and family at a massive celebration?
 Need we say more.
-Featured on 100 Layer Cake.
+Captured by Emily Battles Photography.

 THIS is why you should wed in winter.
 Captured by Stories by Ash.

 Winter weddings give you even better excuse to gift your hubs-to-be with something brilliant like gift set from Peggy and Finn.
 Nothing better than some whisky and socks to keep your loved one warm.